cmderdev/cmder/.github/issue_template.md

        - Clink, the default shell in Cmder
        - ConEmu, the terminal emulator
        - Git/MinGW, which also provide *NIX tools
-       - clink-completions, which provide autocomplete
+       - clink-completions, which provide autocompletion

-    The issues related to upstream technologies are marked as 👆 [name].
+    The issues related to upstream technologies are labeled as 👆 [name].

     We'll try our best to help you -- but we recommend creating an issue specifically at each of the corresponding repositories for the best